The University of Oklahoma Health Sciences Center

-The Oklahoma Health Sciences Center (OUHSC) is a two hundred-acre complex located one mile south of the State Capitol.
-Three of the four hospitals to which residents are assigned are located within the OUHSC.
-These include OU Health (composed of: Everett Tower, Presbyterian Tower and Children's Hospital) and Veterans Affairs Medical Center.
+The University of Oklahoma Health Sciences Center (OUHSC) is a 200-acre complex located one mile south of the state Capitol.
+Three of the four hospitals where residents are assigned are located on the campus.
+These include OU Health University of Oklahoma Medical Center, Oklahoma Children's Hospital OU Health and Oklahoma City VA Medical Center.
 The fourth hospital, where the intern year is based, is Integris Baptist Medical Center, located about five miles north and west of OUHSC.

 The following paragraphs will describe in more detail the institutions most important to the educational program in anesthesiology.

-- The Children's Hospital at OU Health- Beginning in 1973 the Children's Hospital was completely renovated and enlarged.
-Also in September 2001 this hospital became a Level 1 Trauma Center.
-It is the only full-service pediatric center in the state, and provides a full range of subspecialty children's services.
-Bed capacity for Children's Hospital is 194, with 6 busy operating suites.
+- Oklahoma Children's Hospital OU Health –The only comprehensive, freestanding children's hospital in the state, Oklahoma Children's Hospital's bed capacity is 194, with 6 busy operating suites.
 In 2001, 4898 separate procedures requiring anesthesia were performed, including 151 pediatric open-heart surgeries.

 - Veterans Affairs Medical Center -This hospital was one of the first veterans' hospitals to be located within a university medical center.
 Built in 1953, it was extensively remodeled from 1981-85.
 A new operating suite and intensive care tower were opened in the summer of 1994.
 Physically this hospital is connected to the Everett Tower and Children's Hospital by an overhead walkway.
 The facility serves as a teaching center for the University.
 All of the surgical specialties are represented, and have active programs, except obstetrics.